#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 … that although dealing with a lot of personal items, stories and emotions, the relationship must remain Client-Professional.

-And often, this is how one starts their pro organizing journey: after organizing their own home, they move on to family and friends to practice their skills.
-So back to client involvement.
-When I’m talking about semi – involvement, this is very unique for each client.
+Oftentimes, this is how one starts their pro organizing journey: after organizing their own home, they move on to family and friends to practice their skills.

 Some can’t physically be there but are immediately available for questions whenever needed.
 Other clients just need help with the decision making and the professional can take on the physical part of sorting and moving things around.